karthikg10/NLP-exercises/README.md

 ---

-## **2. Prompting Assignment for Language Models**
+## 2. Prompting Assignment for Language Models

 ### Overview
 This project explores the art of crafting effective prompts for LLMs, focusing on how well-structured queries improve model performance across various tasks.

 ### Key Features
-1. **Prompting Basics**:
+- **Prompting Basics**:
   - Explanation of prompting and its importance.
   - Real-world use cases: content generation, chatbots, code assistance, and more.
-2. **Model Integration**:
+- **Model Integration**:
   - Uses `google/gemma-2b` and `google/flan-t5-base` models.
   - Implements text generation pipelines.
-3. **Prompt Quality Analysis**:
+- **Prompt Quality Analysis**:
   - Comparison of effective and ineffective prompts.
   - Domains explored: Common reasoning, math, coding, and literary skills.
-4. **Insights**:
+- **Insights**:
   - Impacts of vague, biased, or overly complex prompts.
   - Recommendations for crafting clear and actionable prompts.

 ### Requirements
-- Libraries: `transformers`, `torch`.
+- Libraries: transformers, torch.

 ### How to Run
 1. Set up your environment with necessary libraries.